ohlookitsben/arbiter/README.md

 ## Getting Started

-When run against an MSBuild solution file, and provided with a range of commits to check and an ouput file, Arbiter will produce an [NUnit](https://nunit.org/) project file that can be passed to nunit to execute.
+When run against an MSBuild solution file, and provided with a range of commits to check and an ouput file, Arbiter will produce an list of test assembly names that can be passed to a test runner to execute.

 ```
 Usage: